 a non-attorney advocate; and (c) current contact information (e.g., address, email, and phone) for the attorney or non-attorney advocate.
 In addition, the student or student organization must complete and submit a written authorization that meets the requirements of a valid consent as specified by the

 Evidence and Witnesses.
-The right prior to the hearing to review written evidence and obtain a list of anticipated witnesses; to hear or face witnesses testifying against him or her and question any material witnesses; to challenge and rebut any evidence or written testimony; to present material and character witnesses; and to testify and present evidence in his or her own behalf provided that such evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other students.
+The right prior to the hearing to review written evidence and obtain a list of anticipated witnesses; to hear or face witnesses testifying againstthe accused student (them) and question any material witnesses; to challenge and rebut any evidence or written testimony; to present material and character witnesses; and to testify and present evidence inthe accused student’s (their) own behalf provided that such evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other students.

 Proof that is Clear and Convincing.
 The right to have an alleged offense proven by evidence that is clear and convincing, where “clear and convincing” means that the evidence is substantially more likely to be true than not and that the panel has a firm belief or conviction in it.